- Lab-tested, cost-effective

 Finding First Order Reflection Points

 First order reflections are geometric relations that can be drawn between the source drivers, the room boundaries, and the listener.
 There is a first order reflection for each speaker, on all six surfaces of the room.
 With one person seated in the listening position and the other person at the boundary surface of interest holding the mirror flat against the surface at about tweeter height, run the mirror around until the listener sees the tweeter centered on the mirror.
 Mark this spot with tape.
-That is the first reflection spot on that surface, for that speaker.
+That is the first reflection point on that surface, for that speaker.
 Repeat this process for the other speaker on the same surface.
 Repeat for the other surfaces of interest.
 Typically, you want to orient the diffuser to scatter sound horizontally in the room, but when using at a wall/ceiling or wall/floor junction, you may want to scatter up and down.
 On the ceiling, you typically scatter front and back.

 Norman Varney at the NWAA Diffusion Test Lab